timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 This approach of using NFS (instead of [Amazon EFS](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html)) allows us to keep the costs of the solution down since there will be no egress fees while also being secure.

-## Sharing the nginx Access Log over NFS
+## Sharing the Nginx Access Log over NFS
 The private IP addresses of the 2 EC2 instances I will be using for the NFS share are captured in the table below:
 | EC2 Server Instance | Private IP |
 |--------------|------------|